 A Minneapolis resident has been selected as a fall semester Outstanding Student at Metropolitan State University.

-Dionne Trice, who graduated with a bachelor of arts degree in psychology, was chosen as an Outstanding Student in the university's College of Community Studies and Public Affairs.
-She was one of 1,368 students receiving bachelor's and master's degrees at Metropolitan State's 101st commencement exercises on Saturday, Dec.
+LaToya Burrell, who graduated with a Master of Business Administration degree, was selected as an outstanding graduate student in the university’s College of Management.
+She was one of 1,368 students receiving bachelor’s and master’s degrees at Metropolitan State’s 101st commencement exercises on Saturday, Dec.
 9, 2017 in Minneapolis.

 Already an accomplished attorney and a teacher, Burrell wanted more and decided to further her education.
 “My program took me two years, I attended on a part-time basis, and I could continue to work full-time.”

 Burrell appreciated “the diversity of the program, overall.”
 She enjoyed the opportunity to work with experienced and practicing law professionals, as well as students seeking their undergraduate degrees.
 “The diversity in nationalities and in people’s background made the experience that much more valuable for me.”